DavidNwosu/Dav-py-clean/README.md

-# Deep cleaning of mai-tai pulsed laser two-photon kinetic stability data
+# deep cleaning of mai-tai pulsed laser two-photon kinetic stability data
-# 357 text files each containing emission wavelengths, corresponding uncorrected photon intensity, and other non-numeric data.
+# multiple text files each containing emission wavelengths, corresponding uncorrected photon intensity, and other non-numeric data.
-# Emission wavelengths remain constant
+# emission wavelengths remain constant
-# Each text file represents average upconverted luminescence after 3 mins at constant 850 nm excitation
+# each text file represents average upconverted luminescence after 3 mins at constant 850 nm excitation
-# Code snippet below deletes all non-numeric data, concatenates all text files into one csv file, arranges data into one column for wavelength and 357 columns representing corresponding photon intensity averaged after every 3 mins.
+# code snippet below deletes all non-numeric data, concatenates all text files into one csv file, arranges data into one column for wavelength and multiple columns representing corresponding photon intensity averaged after every 3 mins.
 This code automatically places headers for all columns, and applies filter correction (in this case 700 nm filter was used) for all photon intensity.

 import pandas as pd
 import csv